tsolomko/SWCompression/README.md

 Finally, drag and drop `SWCompression.framework` from `Carthage/Build` folder into the "Embedded Binaries" section on your targets' "General" tab in Xcode.

-SWCompression depends on [BitByteData](https://github.com/tsolomko/BitByteData) framework, so Carthage will also download this dependency, and you should drag and drop `BitByteData.framework` file into the "Embedded Binaries" as well.
+SWCompression uses [BitByteData](https://github.com/tsolomko/BitByteData) framework, so Carthage will also download it, and you should drag and drop `BitByteData.framework` file into the "Embedded Binaries" as well.

 ## Usage